hungkhoe/GraphicProject/readme.txt

 Point Light is Green.
 X = 0, y = 3 , z = -2;

 Spot Light is white .
 Postion : x = 2.5 , y = 5, z =0.
 Direction x = -0.4f , y = -1.0f

+//////////////////Light Movement
+F1 for directional light mode
+F2 for point light mode
+F3 for spot light mode

+// Directional Light Mode
+TAB = changing different direction.
+5 direction in total
+// Point light mode
+NUMPAD 4 to move left
+NUMPAD 6 to move right
+NUMPAD 8 to move further in z
+NUMPAD 2 to move closer in z
+NUMPAD 7 to move up in y
+NUMPAD 9 to move down in y

+// Spot light mode
+TAB == chaging different direction
+NUMPAD 4 to move left
+NUMPAD 6 to move right
+NUMPAD 8 to move further in z
+NUMPAD 2 to move closer in z
+NUMPAD 7 to move up in y
+NUMPAD 9 to move down in y